RosaleeKnight/study-notes/cybersecurity-terminology.md

 ## Automated
 2FA (Two-Factor Authentication): A security process in which the user provides two authentication factors to verify their identity.

+Layer 3 Firewalls (Network Firewalls):  categorize traffic according to IP addresses, port numbers and service protocols and filter traffic based on the TCP/IP stack.

+Layer 7 Firewalls (Application Firewalls): sort traffic according to which application or application service the traffic is trying to reach, and what the specific contents of that traffic are.

 Allowlist: A list of permitted items that are automatically let through whatever gate is being used.

 Anti-Botnet: Tool that automatically checks when a user browses a website and if a risk is detected sends a warning such as a CAPTCHA.